-Lastly, following Iacovone et al. (2013) and Liu (2010), we replace our dependent variable with a binary variable - product exit in column (9).
+Following Iacovone et al. (2013) and Liu (2010), we replace our dependent variable with a binary variable - product exit in column (10).
 We use firm-product-level data to define product exit.
 Consequently, our panel data analysis is now three-dimensional in contrast to the two-dimensional approach adopted in our earlier estimations.
 Product exit is defined as:

-$$y{ipt} = \{ {0 \atop 0} \}$$
+$$x{ipt} = \begin{Bmatrix} 1 \\ 0 \end{Bmatrix}$$

-where, y{ipt} is a firm-product specific outcome of interest for firm i or firm-product ip at time t.
+where, x{ipt} is a firm-product specific outcome of interest for firm i or firm-product ip at time t.
 It takes a value 1 in the year when the firm or firm-product is last observed in the sample.
-Like, Iacovone et al. (2013), we also drop the last year of the sample (2007) in the exit regressions, since for this year we cannot distinguish between firms (products) that exit from those who do not.
-To undertake this analysis, we employ probit estimations and we run the regression at the firm-product-year-level.
-The statistical significance (or lack thereof) of our coefficient of interest does not change; we find no significant effect of the Chinese competition on the product mix of the Indian firms at the aggregate.42 This leads us to undertake the following exercise - divide the firms according to their size and see whether there is any variation in effect across the size distribution.
+Like, Iacovone et al. (2013), we also drop the last year of the sample (2007) in the exit regressions, since for this year we cannot distinguish between firms (products) that exit from those that did not.
+To undertake such an analysis, we employ a probit estimation and run the regression at the firm-product-year-level.
+The statistical significance (or lack thereof) of our coefficient of interest does not change; we find no significant effect of Chinese competition on the production costs of the firms and making it possible to produce a greater number of products of possibly higher quality.